meineerde/form_forms/README.md

     end

 The third argument is an options hash which is passed to association render function of simple_form.
+And finally we have the generator block which works the same as for fieldsets and blocks.

-In our example, we pass the `:collection` attribute which instructs simple_form to render a select box containing the elements of the passed collection.
+In our example above, we pass the `:collection` attribute in the options which instructs simple_form to render a select box containing the elements of the passed collection.
 Here we have to do a little trick.
-If we simple pass the array here as in
+If we simple pass the array of tags here as in

     form.fields(:tags, :tags, :collection => Tag.all) do |tags|

 the `Tags.all` would be evaluated just once, during the initialization of the application.
-New tags would not be included.
-To fix this, we pass a lambda block which is evaluated each time again during the form rendering.
+New tags created later would not be included.
+To fix this, we pass a `lambda` block which is evaluated each time again during the form rendering.
 This lambda is expected to return an array of options to the `association` method of simple_form.

 # Development